EpicOrange/riichi_advanced/documentation/documentation.md

 - `mark([["hand", 1, ["terminal_honor"]], ["discard", 1, ["last_discard"]]])`: Mark a terminal/honor in hand and the last discard.
 - `mark([["hand", 1, ["match_suit", "not_riichi"]], ["discard", 1, ["match_suit"]]])`: Mark one tile in your own hand, then mark one tile in your discards.
 Once you mark one tile, the other tile must match the suit of the marked tile.
 In addition, the tile in hand can only be your drawn tile, if you are in riichi.

 The mark action only prompts the user to mark tiles -- it doesn't do anything with them.
 Once all tiles are marked, the remaining actions are triggered, and there are certain actions that interact with the marked tiles.
-These four are the most important:
+These five are the most important:

 - `move_tiles(src, dst)`: Move tiles from `src` to `dst`.
 - `swap_tiles(src, dst)`: Swap tiles between `src` and `dst`.
 - `copy_tiles(src, dst)`: Copy tiles from `src` to `dst`.
+- `delete_tiles(src)`: Delete every instance of the given tiles in `src` from the current player's hand/draw.
 - `clear_marking`: Exit marking mode.
 This is required after you're done with moving around marked tiles, since marking mode essentially pauses the game.

 There are a number of ad-hoc actions that also interact with the marked tiles, but they are not meant to be used beyond Sakicards (since they are very specific actions, and the plan is to replace them in the future).
 For example: